ArthurGorbenko/url-shortener/README.md

 ## Overview

-This project is a simple CRUD REST API developed using Golang, aiming to provide a hands-on experience with the language and its ecosystem.
+This project is a simple url shortener developed using Golang, aiming to provide a hands-on experience with the language and its ecosystem.
 The API interacts with a PostgreSQL database, and the application is containerized using Docker for deployment on Fly.io.

 ## Prerequisites